Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments are applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage.
-Seedbed preparation and irrigation setup are critical.
-Immediate stabilization (seeding, sodding, or hydroseeding) should occur within 24–48 hours, with 2–4 inches of mulch or erosion blankets on slopes.
-Germination is monitored over 7–14 days, with irrigation for 2–4 weeks and first mowing at 3–4 inches.
-Long-term maintenance includes fertilization per soil tests and, for commercial projects, 1–2 year establishment warranties.
+After grading, soil amendments are applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
+Seedbed preparation is followed by immediate stabilization, typically within 24–48 hours, using seeding, sodding, or hydroseeding, and mulching (2–4 inches) or erosion blankets on slopes.
+Germination is monitored over 7–14 days, with irrigation provided for 2–4 weeks.
+The first mowing occurs when grass reaches 3–4 inches, cut to 2.5–3 inches.
+Long-term planning includes transitioning to maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common for establishment.

 What Neighborhoods Do We Serve Throughout Natick, MA?